MichaelZarkov/8-Puzzle_Game/docs/docs.md

 `class Game` - GUI of the game.
 Handles the game initialization and the puzzle screen.

 The game starts running when you create an instance `Game()`.
-Loads the image from `imgs` and the state-action map (used by the solver) from `q_tables`.
+Loads the image from folder *imgs* and the state-action map (used by the solver) from folder *q_tables*.

 ## *game_constants.py*

-Game constants like screen size, FPS, folder location of assets.
+Game constants like screen size, FPS, folder location of assets, etc.

 ## *play.py*

-Stars the game.
+Starts the game.

 ## *sliding_puzzle.py*

-`class SlidingPuzzleGame` - puzzle logic
+`class SlidingPuzzleGame` - puzzle logic.

 `SlidingPuzzleGame() -> SlidingPuzzleGame`

-The puzzle is represented with a list of the numbers from 0 to 8 where 0 is considered the empty spot (the hole).
-The firs, second and third triples of elements are the first, second and third rows respectively.
+The puzzle is represented with a *Python list* of the numbers from 0 to 8 where 0 is considered the empty spot (the hole).
+The first, second and third triples of elements are the first, second and third rows respectively.
 For example the **final position (solved position)**:

 <p align='center'>
   <img src='media\8-puzzle_solved_board.png' width='180'>